adriaros/Marvelpop/README.md

 Also, user can select as favorite by touching the "heart" button on the navigation bar.

+## Device and modes

+- This app is compatible for both iPhone and Ipad
+- This app is designed for both light and dark modes

 ## Project structure

 This project has been built using clean architecture.